davidji99/terraform-provider-herokux/docs/resources/oauth_authorization.md

 and then execute `terraform apply` ONLY if the token is still valid and has not expired.
 This will generate a new authorization and access token.

+~> **WARNING:**
-**DO NOT USE** `heroku authorizations:rotate <ID>` or its underlying [API](https://devcenter.heroku.com/articles/platform-api-reference#oauth-authorization-regenerate) as the new access token's time to live is set to 28880 seconds (~8 hours) regardless of the original TTL.
-This out-of-band TTL change does not reflect an existing resource configuration TTL and will likely lead to configuration drift.
+Do not use`heroku authorizations:rotate <ID>` or its underlying [API](https://devcenter.heroku.com/articles/platform-api-reference#oauth-authorization-regenerate)
+as the new access token's time to live is set to 28880 seconds (~8 hours) regardless of the original TTL.
+This out-of-band TTL change will not reflect an existing resource configuration TTL and will lead to configuration drift.

 ### Expired authorizations
-Heroku deletes an expired authorization completely from their systems, making it unavailable via the Platform API.
+Heroku automatically deletes an expired authorization completely from their systems, making it unavailable during state refresh.
-In this scenario, the resource will remove itself from state and will be recreated on the next `terraform apply`.
+In this scenario, the resource will remove itself from state and be created again on the next `terraform apply`.

 ## Example Usage